 - Shut off the external power supply (all phases) used in the system before installation and wiring.
-Failure to do so may result in electric shock or cause the module to fail or malfunction. - After installation and wiring, attach the included terminal cover to the module before turning it on for operation.
-Failure to do so may result in electric shock.
+Failure to do so may result in electric shock or cause the module to fail or malfunction. - After installation and wiring, attach a blank cover module (RG60) to each empty slot before powering on the system for operation.
+Also, attach an extension connector protective cover\1 to each unused extension cable connector as necessary.
+Directly touching any conductive parts of the connectors while power is on may result in electric shock. - \1 For details, please consult your local Mitsubishi Electric representative.